Updated October 18, 2021

 Check the entry time on your ticket

-Have your print-at-home or smart phone timed ticket ready to be scanned and be in line prior to your entry time.
-If you are more than 15 minutes late, we may not be able to accommodate entry.
+Please have your ticket ready to be scanned at the entrance to the galleries.
+Tickets to Imogen Cunningham (opening November 18) are timed.
+If you are more than 15 minutes late to the exhibition, we may not be able to accommodate entry.

 Expect some areas to be closed

-Seattle Art Museum: The Italian Room will not be open to the public when we reopen.
-The Ann P. Wyckoff Education Resource Center, Bullitt Library, and children play areas will also be closed.
-TASTE Café will be closed.
+Seattle Art Museum: The Ann P. Wyckoff Education Resource Center, Bullitt Library, and children play areas will also be closed.
+SAM’s Café will be closed.

 Wash your hands and use hand sanitizers